natpombubpa-lab/natpombubpa-lab.github.io/resources/Microbiome_Analysis_Phyloseq.md

 Rarefaction curve will show up in Plots window.
 ![Rarefaction_curve](https://natpombubpa-lab.github.io/images/tools/Phyloseq_3.png){:class="img-responsive"}

-# STEP 2: Plot Alpha Diversity using default setting
+# STEP 2: Plot Alpha Diversity
 Alpha diversity measure can be Observed, Chao1, ACE, Shannon, Simpson, InvSimpson, and Fisher

 You can simply plot richness for all of your data using "plot_richness(your_phyloseq_object)" with all possible alpha diversity measure.